-The proportion of complainants that felt the Office dealt with their complaint independently is similar when compared with almost all other years.
-It has increased in 2023/24 when compared with last year and is lower than the result reported in 2016/17.
-However, when compared with 2020/21 results showed that complainants were more likely to feel their complaint was dealt with independently.
+The proportion of complainants that felt the Office dealt with their complaint independently is similar when compared with the previous three years and 2019/20.
+However complainants were more likely to feel the Office dealt with their complaint independently in the years between 2015/16 and 2018/19.